connoraking/Spotify-YouTube-Multiavariate-Analysis/Multivar-Report.md

 ![](Multivar-Report_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-The boxplots again show that the outliers seem to be heavily influencing the distributions thus we will consider omitting them.
+The boxplots again show that the outliers seem to be heavily influencing the distributions thus I will consider omitting them.

 #### Omitting Outliers